Humpback Whales In Fiji

 During the polar winter month, they migrate to tropical and sub-tropical regions where they give birth to their young and mate.

-Male humpback whales are known for complex whale songs that they repeat for many hours.
+The male humpback whales are known for complex whale songs that they repeat for many hours.
 Its purpose is not 100% clear, but research suggests that the singing bulls want to attract the attention of whale cows ready to mate.

 Humpback whales are also famous for spectacular breaching and surface behavior, making them popular amongst whale-watching enthusiasts.